Arai-4-Data-Analysis-Team/Wearables-Data-Analysis/README.md

 1. Determined the useful columns / features from the dataset and dropped the unuseful ones
 2. Added a column for the calculated difference between `alpha_r` and `beta_r` values
-3. Created a correlation matrix to determine correlation between features
+3. Created a correlation heatmap to determine correlation between features
 4. Created various visualizations using different feature combinations and used the most insightful ones for the client report / presentation
 5. Coordinated with Machine Learning Engineers for visualization of clusters from unsupervised machine learning